 How long will it take to do my Wrap?

 This depends on the job.
 Always make sure to ask your provider about the timeline, as each provider and each job is different.
 The "design" part of the wrap process can take as little as a few hours up to several days.
 A vehicle installation, for example, can typically be wrapped in a day or two not including the time needed to design.

 How much will my Wrap cost?

 The average nationwide price for a printed and laminated vinyl wrap is $15 per square foot of installed product.
 Solid-color wraps are significantly lower in price.
 Additionally, most providers charge for their design work, and some will charge you if your vehicle is not 100% clean when you bring it in for installation.
 Design costs can significantly impact the overall cost of any wrap depending on the quality level you desire.
 For example, if you demand the design services of a well known artist, or if your design requires you to pay licensing fees, this could increase your cost.
+The installation difficulty will impact the cost and may be priced accordingly.
+For example, a motorcycle wrap which has a high degree of installation difficulty, may be priced by the job, while a wall wrap which typically has a lower degree of installation difficulty, may have a lower price per square foot.
 Request an all inclusive price quote before selecting a Wrap Provider.

 How can I justify the cost of a Wrap?